isomerpages/mccy-cpro/_resources/frequently-asked-questions.md

 Q21.
 The workers in my RO are all part-timers and are often on rotation and some not teaching for periods of time.
 Do they need to do testing if they are not in current rotation, or aren't teaching for the time being?

-Yes, all workers, including part-timers, must undergo FET training regularly even if they do not come into contact with children 12 years and below often.
+Workers, including part-timers who are involved in religious classes for children 12 years and below for more than once a month will be required to test regularly.

+Otherwise, they can be exempted from FET if they are involved only a once a month.

 Q22.
 Some of our workers are volunteers and they serve several other companies apart from our RO.
 Do we include their test results similarly with our other employees?